 References list must be provided according to the APA references format (See manuscript template).
 Where applicable, author(s) name(s), year of publication, journal abbreviated title/book title, chapter title/article title, volume number/book chapter and the pagination must be present.
-Use of DOI is highly encouraged.
+The use of DOI is highly encouraged.

 There are no strict formatting requirements but all manuscripts must contain the essential elements needed to convey your manuscript, for example, the Title of the paper, Authors affiliation with Orcid and E-mail, Abstract, Keywords, JEL Classification codes, Introduction, Literature Review, Materials and Methods, Results, Discussion, Conclusions, Author Contributions, Institutional Review Board Statement, Funding, Acknowledgement, Informed Consent Statement, Data Availability Statement, Conflicts of Interest and References.

-Regardless of the file format of the original submission, at revision the authors are instructed to submit their manuscript with IJFB format and it may be editable.
+Regardless of the file format of the original submission, at revision, the authors are instructed to submit their manuscript in IJFB format and it may be editable.
 Keep the layout of the text as simple as possible.
-To avoid unnecessary errors the authors are strongly advised to use the 'spell-check' and 'grammar-check' for the submitted manuscript.
+To avoid unnecessary errors the authors are strongly advised to use 'spell-check' and 'grammar-check' for the submitted manuscript.

 Manuscript Submission and Verification